Tolu-Oye/Gift-Wrapper/README.md

 # Gift-Wrapper
-A system that helps you wrap gifts
+A system that provides you with visual guides on how to manage the use of your wrapping paper and properly wrap your items.